vgilbart/vgilbart.github.io/pages/projects.md

 # My projects

-Here's a list of all of my projects:
+Here's a list of some of my github projects:

-* Exemple A
+* a quick [python-intro](https://vgilbart.github.io/python-intro/) for Biology PhD students